himanshuo/life-of-learning/articles/parallel/test_1_review.md

 ### Fosters methodology
 ### Sequential program optimization
 ### High throughput computing
+High-throughput computing - using large amounts of computing power for long periods of time

+High throughput computing is about running long-running jobs that require lots of computing power.
+It is related to things like batch processing.

+You can compare high throughput computing to high performance computing.
+High Performance computing requires large amounts of computing for short period of time.
+This is to do large problems quickly.

+Examples of high throughput computing are batch processing, parameter space sweep, embarrassingly parallel problems.

+Parameter space sweep is literally just running a program multiple times with varying parameters to get a feel for the output.

+Embarrassingly parallel is when you split up a problem by simply repeating it with multiple inputs.
+Little or no effort is needed to separate the problem into a number of parallel tasks.
+This occurs because there is little or no dependency between the parallel tasks so little communication is required between them.

 ### Basic model
 ### load balancing
+  you want to run tasks in a balanced way else your performance is limited by slowest machine one way to load balance is to make sure that execution time for each task is same
+    NOT the same thing as same each has same load.
+You want to change around load based on how powerful a give processor is.

 ### queuing systems
 ### Shared memory
 ### pThreads
+Posix Threads is an execution model where each flow of work is called a thread and the creation and control over these flows is achieved using the POSIX Threads API.

+4 groups of Pthread functions
+* thread management - creating, joining thread
+* mutexes
+* condition variables
+* synchonization between threads using read/write locks and barriers

+????PUT IN SOME EXAMPLE USAGES?????

 ### synchronization
+synchronization of processes is when multiple processes join up at a certain point to aggregate their information and commit to a certain sequence of actions

 ### races and deadlock
+race conditions are when two or more threads can access shared data and they try to change it at the same time

+deadlock is when different threads are waiting on each other to finish.

 ### dance hall architectures
+### interconnection networks
+Interconnection networks are used to route data when
+* processors need to access memory
+* processor needs to share data with another

+On one extreme is a shared bus interconnection network.
+A shared bus is when only a single bus exists for all processors to access memory.
+This makes it so that only a single processor can access memory at a time.

+on the other end is a crossbar switch, where each processor has a unique access path to each memory.

+For the case that processors share data with each other, a complete interconnection network contains a path from each processor to every other processor.

+There are different shapes for interconnection networks, including ring, mesh interconnection network, hypercube, barrel shifter...

+multistage interconnection networks

+an interconnection network where processing elements are all on one end of the network, while memory elements are on the other end.
+Switches connect the two types of elements.

+network contention

+when two or more stations on a network try to access the network media simultaneously

 ### simple analysis of multistage interconnection networks
 ### hot spots
 ### combining